Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-On this very day, we will be starting in the early morning to Kala Patthar (5,550 m).
+On this very day, we will be starting in the early morning for Kala Patthar (5,550 m).
 Along the trek, we will be offered breathtaking views of Khumbuste, Lingtren, and Changste Himal.

-Upon reaching Kala Pathhar after 3-4 hours you will be offered a golden opportunity to get a 360-degree view of Mount Everest with a bird eye view.
-After enjoying the beautiful view for a while we will descend to Pheriche(4,250m) because that’s where our night will be spent.
+Upon reaching Kala Pathhar after 3 to 4 hours, you will have a great chance to see Mount Everest.
+You can enjoy a 360-degree view from above.
+After enjoying the beautiful view for a while, we will descend to Pheriche(4,250m) because that’s where our night will be spent.

 Day 11: Trekking from Pheriche to Namche Bazaar(3,440 m/11,286 ft), 6-7 hrs